Mizogg/secp256k1/README.md

-Made by Mizogg Look for Bitcoin Using iceland2k14 secp256k1 https://github.com/iceland2k14/secp256k1  fastest Python Libary
+Made by Mizogg Look for Bitcoin Using iceland2k14 secp256k1 https://github.com/iceland2k14/secp256k1  fastest Python Libary.
+ICEH160 Updated new make.py.
+Converts bitcoin text database to ripemd160 text (rmd.txt) file and then converts to a prepare bin file(btc_sorted.bin).
+This file can be used with iceh160.py as your database while hunting for bitcoin.
+The bin file requires less memory quicker loading and less false positive results.

 Good Luck and Happy Hunting Bitcoin_sequence.py Version 1 and HASH160_sequence.py Version 2 Range division by 1%-1000000% and scan sequentially